If you are a UK homeowner aged 55 or over, the Saga Equity Release Advice Service may be able to help you access money tied up in your home.

 1. Exclusive access to the Saga Equity Release Plan

 Your adviser will let you know if the Saga Equity Release Plan is the most suitable for your individual circumstances.
-The Saga Equity Release Plan is provided by Just Retirement Limited.
+The Saga Equity Release Plan is provided by Just Retirement Money Limited.

 2. The assurance of an established well-known company